axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 ---
 description: Run combined validator node and bridge component on the mainnet.
-title: Run validator and bridge combined
+title: Run validator and bridge nodes combined
 ---

 # Run a validator and a bridge combined